ThingLabsIo/ThingLabsIo.github.io/pages/workshops/win10_fullday/00-home.md

 {:toc}

 # Goals
-The goals fo this workshop are:
+The goals of this workshop are:

 + Educate developers on the IoT stack offerred by Microsoft
 + Educate developers on the Universal Windows Platform (UWP)